-After 16 April 2021 a child's position on the waiting list is determined according to the over-subscription criteria and will be re-ranked when new children are added to the list as a result of late applications, change of preference or change of address.
+After 16 April 2022 a child's position on the waiting list is determined according to the over-subscription criteria and will be re-ranked when new children are added to the list as a result of late applications, change of preference or change of address.
 When a place becomes available this will be offered to the next child on the waiting list.
-After the 1 September 2021 children identified for placement as part of Reading Borough Council's Fair Access Protocol can be placed above those on the waiting list.
+After the 1 September 2022 children identified for placement as part of Reading Borough Council's Fair Access Protocol can be placed above those on the waiting list.
 Positions on the waiting lists may go up or down due to pupil withdrawals, new or revised applications.
-The waiting list will be kept open until end of July 2022.
+The waiting list will be kept open until end of July 2023.

-Any change of address after 2 February 2021 must be notified to the Admissions Team at Reading Borough Council as the over-subscription rules will be applied to the applicant's circumstances at the date the offer is made.
+Any change of address after 16 April 2022 must be notified to the Reading School Admissions Team as the over-subscription rules will be applied to the applicant's circumstances at the date the offer is made.